junxit/us-congress-bills-115/metadata.md

 - 2017-07-25 — Placed on the Union Calendar, Calendar No. 188.
 - 2017-07-25 — Reported (Amended) by the Committee on Oversight and Government Reform.
 H. Rept.
 115-258.
 - 2017-07-25 — Reported (Amended) by the Committee on Oversight and Government Reform.
 H. Rept.
 115-258.
+- 2017-07-26 — Considered under suspension of the rules. (consideration: CR H6327-6328)
+- 2017-07-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3210.
+- 2017-07-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-07-26 — Mr. Mitchell moved to suspend the rules and pass the bill, as amended.
+- 2017-07-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6327)
+- 2017-07-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6327)